jerrybach98/sql-digital-media-trends/README.md

 - Differences in SQL database management systems such as function availability/names and small syntax nuances, which require adaptation.
 - Similar to coding, there are many ways to query data to produce the same results.

-## Next Steps
+## Further ehancements:
-- Practice time-based analysis and advanced SQL syntax with window functions (LAG, LEAD, RANK, ETC).
+- Practice time-based analysis and advanced SQL syntax with window functions (LAG, LEAD, RANK, ETC) then visualize those results.
-- Visualize those queries.